MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Argument_Completion.md

 ## Class-based argument completers

-Beginning in PowerShell 7.2, a new feature was added that allows you to define more generic implementations of parameterized `ArgumentCompleters`.
+Beginning in PowerShell 7.2, a new feature was added that allows you to define more generic implementations of parameterized argument completers.

-By deriving from `ArgumentCompleterAttribute`, it's possible to create generic completers that can be reused like:
+By deriving from `ArgumentCompleterAttribute`, it's possible to create generic completers that can be reused, for example:

 ```powershell
 [DirectoryCompleter(ContainingFile="pswh.exe", Depth=2)]